sailfishos-mirror/mesa/docs/drivers/freedreno.rst

     calls).
 By default, small RPs always use SYSMEM mode as they generally don't benefit from GMEM rendering due to the overhead of tiling.

+  ``preempt_optimize``
+    Tries to keep non-preemptible time in the render pass is below a certain threshold.
+This is useful for systems with GPU-based compositors where long non-preemptible times can lead to missed frame deadlines, causing noticeable stuttering.
+This flag will reduce the performance of the render pass in order to improve overall system responsiveness, it should not be used unless the rest of the system is affected by preemption delays.

+    This is done by measuring the time between a preemption request and preemption actually occurring, if it is above a threshold we force those RPs to use GMEM rendering, where non-preemptible times are driven by tile size which we progressively reduce until the non-preemptible time is below the threshold.

+    It should be noted that this will occupy the last two CP performance counters which may interfere with other profiling tools (such as `fdperf`).

   Multiple flags can be combined by separating them with commas, e.g.
   ``TU_AUTOTUNE_FLAGS=big_gmem,tune_small``.